GuiPimenta-Dev/lambda-forge-docs/docs/home/page5.md

          )
 ```

 Traditionally, working with Lambda layers introduces complexity during development.
-Since Lambda layers are deployed as zip files and run within the Lambda execution environment, developers face challenges in utilizing these layers locally.
+Since Lambda layers are deployed as zip files and run within the Lambda execution environment, developers usually face challenges in utilizing these layers locally.
 This often leads to a disconnect between development and production environments, complicating the development process.

-==When you create a custom layer using Forge, it automatically integrates the layer into your local development environment, similar to installing an external library from pip.== However, to ensure that these changes are fully recognized, you may need to reload your IDE or reselect your virtual environment.
+==When you create a custom layer using Forge, the new layer is automatically integrated into your local virtual environment, similar to installing an external library from pip.== However, to ensure that these changes are fully recognized, you may need to reload your IDE or reselect your virtual environment.

 <div class="admonition note">
 <p class="admonition-title">Note</p>